liamhv31/Projects/Data-Exfiltration-Detection.md

 ### Question 2 - What's the flag hidden inside the exfiltrated data?
 We can see the flag in the data of our previous answer.
 Let's assume we don't though.
 You can use regex like we did in question four in the previous section of this lab to find it if it's been parsed (which it has).
 You can also use the **Edit** &rarr; **Find Packet** search for regex matching or string searching if you know enough of the thing you're looking for (in this case we're looking for a string that starts with "THM").

-It looks like there's actually a second flag!
-This one isn't the right one since it 1) Isn't coming from the compromised khost we identified previously; 2) The flag is too short for the flag the question is expecting; and 3) This packet doesn't show as strong of data exfiltration signals as the other packet.
+It appears there is actually a second flag!
+This one isn't the right one since it 1) Isn't coming from the compromised host we identified previously; 2) The flag is too short for the flag the question is expecting; and 3) This packet doesn't show as strong of data exfiltration signals as the other packet.
 It's only a frame length of 120, it uses the GET method, and there's no data in the HTTP part of the packet being exfiltrated that we can see.

 <img width="1579" height="687" alt="image" src="https://github.com/user-attachments/assets/bd55867a-1267-4a58-99d0-d97a2a013cd1" />